typecasto/duplicord/README.md

 A bot (that creates webhooks) dedicated to copying messages from one server to another.

-**Warning: This bot is in beta.
-It likely will not function in any conditions less than ideal.
-Don't be afraid to create an issue.**

-Is your server getting served a DMCA takedown?
+Is your server getting deleted, for some reason or another?
 Does your friend abuse their role as owner to get what they want?
 Third thing?